NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 - Finally, ``OUTPUT_DIR`` should be set to the location you want the output files to be written to (default: ``mdtf/wkdir/``; will be created by the framework).
 The output of each run of the framework will be saved in a different subdirectory in this location.

 In :doc:`start_config`, we describe more of the most important configuration options for the package, and in particular how you can configure the package to run on different data.
-A complete description of the configuration options is at :doc:`ref_cli`, or can be obtained by running ``% ./mdtf --help``.
+A complete description of the configuration options is at :doc:`ref_cli`, or can be obtained by running :console:`% ./mdtf --help`.

 .. _ref-execute: